by Sasha Alyson

 Oct.
 27, 2010: Associated Press correspondent Jonathan M. Katz visits the MINUSTAH camp.
 He is initially stonewalled by the officer in charge.
 Once past that, he finds open sewage pits, a broken PVC pipe which “leaked a foul-smelling black liquid toward the river,” and soldiers who admit that the evening before, they had hastily repaired some pipes and scrubbed a drainage canal that led to the river.
 A family living near one of the open pits says that some nights, the stench was so bad they couldn’t sleep.(3)

 Nov.
 2010: Guidelines from WHO (the World Health Organization) and CDC (the U.S. Centers for Disease Control and Prevention), as well as common sense, say that facing a sudden outbreak of a lethal disease, you urgently need to identify the cause.
 But with mounting evidence that the U.N. is the cause, global health organizations, NGOs, diplomats, and the media all circle the wagons, trying to discourage any such investigation.
 The U.N., WHO, and the CDC all argue that finding the cause should not be a priority.
-A New York Times story quotes several officials who dismiss any investigation as playing “the blame game,” and cautioned that “it’s important to remember that the blame game for pandemics eventually involves everyone.”(4)
+A New York Times story quotes several officials who dismiss any investigation as playing “the blame game,” and cautions that “it’s important to remember that the blame game for pandemics eventually involves everyone.”(4)

 Nov.-Dec.
 2010: Overwhelming evidence indicates that the outbreak was caused by U.N. troops, who had come from a region of Nepal where the same strain of cholera was prevalent, who were not tested for cholera before being sent to Haiti, who had arrived at the MINUSTAH camp shortly before the outbreak, and whose untreated sewage was flowing into the water that people downstream used for bathing and drinking.
 Nevertheless, a fogbank of theories begins to circulate: The bacteria had been carried in by ocean currents, or it had somehow grown in the soil, or this was related to a 1991 outbreak in Peru.